thomasvergote/evspy/README.md

-# evspy - 1D elasto-viscoplastic modelling of soils
+# evspy - 1D elasto-viscoplastic modelling of soils with swelling
 A repository on elasto-viscous-swelling-plastic modelling of soils.

 Currently includes the model used for http://doi.org/10.1680/jgeot.20.P.106.